Tetley came rushing into the room,

 Robin Hoods Bay.

-Taking the path as directed we now
+Taking the path as directed, to the right, we now

 As we scrambled out, Tetley called